droidizer/weather_app_demo/README.md

 This app uses the following:

 MVVM architecture using Arch components, RX java, Data binding and Dagger.

 Parts of this demo project is in Kotlin. :)

+Currently the app shows current weather and 10 days forecast for Berlin.

 - Todo